-Keep your PIN secure
+Keeping your PIN secure

 - Change your PIN to something you’ll remember.
 You can do this at most cash machines.
 Pick something you can remember, but not something like your date of birth that others could guess.

-Check your bill
+Checking your bill

 Plan to pay off in full each month

 For example, if you ran up a credit card bill of £100 during the month and paid off £99 at the end you could be charged interest on the whole £100.

 - Debts can spiral out of control.
 Because you pay interest when you don’t clear your card each month, debts can mount up and take a long time to pay off.